Xbox network: Former

 The "Game with Fame" initiative was Microsoft's way to connect Xbox Live members with celebrities and game developers.
 Notable participants of "Game with Fame" include Shia LaBeouf, Jack Black, Rihanna, Velvet Revolver, Victoria Justice, Shaun Wright-Phillips, Scissor Sisters, Paramore, Korn, OK Go, Red Jumpsuit Apparatus, Dream Theater, Linkin Park, Green Day and Insane Clown Posse.

-"Xbox Rewards" was a promotion designed to provide gamers incentives to play on the Xbox network by subsidizing achievement points earned with actual rewards.
+"Xbox Rewards" was a promotion designed to provide gamers with incentives to play on the Xbox network by subsidizing achievement points earned with actual rewards.
 Gamers were required to register for specific challenges which, if successfully completed, would yield a challenge-specific reward.

 "Xbox Live Labs" was a program found in the community section and was available from March 10 to 27, 2011 for members in the United States.
 If a player chose to participate, they were rewarded with avatar items and 3 zero-point achievements.

 Metamessage was a show which aimed to answer questions sent in by viewers on anything related to the world of Xbox.
 The show ran for four series and was released every other Saturday.
 The show was driven entirely by user-generated questions.
 To ensure the volume of questions remained high, fans could contact the show in a variety of ways, including sending questions to the Metamessage Gamertag over Xbox LIVE, writing an email, or using social network websites.

 "Games with Gold" was a program in which digital downloads of games were offered at no charge to Xbox Live Gold subscribers.
 Games with Gold initially launched with the Xbox 360 in July 2013, while Xbox One games were added in June 2014.
 After October 2022, Games with Gold no longer offered Xbox 360 games, with future releases being Xbox One games only.
 Games downloaded through the program on Xbox 360 were free to own with no further restrictions.
-Xbox One Games with Gold titles required an active Gold subscription in order to use, and became locked and unplayable if the subscription lapsed.
+Xbox One Games with Gold titles required an active Gold subscription to use, and became locked and unplayable if the subscription lapsed.
 As of November 2015, all Games with Gold titles for Xbox 360 were backwards compatible on Xbox One.
 The service was discontinued on September 14, 2023 as part of the Xbox network rebranding and focusing on a base-level Game Pass tier.